ornl-ssd/cpp-novice/_episodes/17-classes1.md

 ~~~
 {: .code}

-In this definition, `class_name` is a valid identifier for the class, and `object_names` is an optional list of names for objects of this class.
+In this definition, `class_name` is a valid identifier for the class, and `object_names` are an optional list of names for objects of this class.
-The body of the declaration can contain members, which can either be data or function declarations, and optionally *access specifiers*.
+The body of the declaration can contain members, which can either be data or function declarations.

+In addition to the data and function declarations, a `class` declaration can also optionally include *access specifiers*.
+An access specifier
-An access specifier is one of the following three keywords: `private`, `public` or `protected`.
+is one of the following three keywords: `private`, `public` or `protected`.
 These specifiers modify the access rights
 for the members that follow them:

-* private members of a class are accessible only from within other members of the same class (or from their "friends").
+* `private` members of a class are accessible only from within other members of the same class (or from their "friends").
-* protected members are accessible from other members of the same class (or from their "friends"), but also from members of their derived classes.
+* `protected` members are accessible from other members of the same class (or from their "friends"), but also from members of their derived classes.
-* public members are accessible from anywhere where the object is visible.
+* `public` members are accessible from anywhere where the object is visible.

-By default, all members of a class declared with the `class` keyword have private access for all its members.
+By default, all members of a class declared with the `class` keyword have `private` access.
 Therefore, any member that is
-declared before any other access specifier has private access automatically.
+declared before any other access specifier has `private` access automatically.

 For example:

 ~~~
 class Rectangle {